zhangxz18/uccl/README.md

 * Evolvable transport designs including multi-path load balancing and congestion control
 * Open-source research platform for ML collectives

+---
-# Getting Started
+## Getting Started

 UCCL currently support AWS ENA NICs; support for Azure and GCP NICs and RDMA is on the way.
 It is implemented as a NCCL plugin library with drop-in replacement for NCCL applications.
 Here, we show how to run the standard `nccl-tests` that leverages UCCL atop two AWS g4dn.8xlarge instanaces with T4 GPUs.

 1. Create two g4dn.8xlarge instanaces each with a second ENA NIC interface and a public IP:
-    * Login to EC2 console and click `Launch instances`
+    * Login to EC2 console `us-east-1` and click `Launch instances`
     * Enter `Name and tags`
     * Select AMI of `Deep Learning OSS Nvidia Driver AMI GPU PyTorch 2.5 (Ubuntu 22.04)` or latest version
-        * Alternatively, we have prepared an AMI (TBD) to simplify dependency setup in step 2
+        * Alternatively, we have prepared an AMI (ami-07f7062a5d995d7c4) to simplify dependency setup in step 2
     * Select `g4dn.8xlarge` for `instances types` and choose your own `Key pair`
     * Click `Edit` for `Networking settings`, then select a random subnet and disable `Auto-assign public IP`
     * Click `Advanced network configuration`, then click `Add network interface`